PowerShell/Community-Blog/Posts/2023/09/List-OS-Object-Names.md

 foreach ($process in $process_list) {

-    # 'vmmemCmZygote' is a special protected process used by the Container Manager.
+    # 'vmmemCmZygote' is a special protected process used by the Container
-    # Due its nature we can't query information about it, so if you use containers,
+    # Manager.
+Due its nature we can't query information about it, so if you
-    # or the Windows Sandbox include this line to skip it.
+    # use containers or the Windows Sandbox, include this line to skip it.
     if ($process.Name -eq 'vmmemCmZygote') { continue }

     # The desired access.
 We want the ability to query process information,